The Sand Park

 As a young child I spent many happy hours at the park.
 We took bread wrappers with us to grease up the slide and usually ended up falling on our bums after sliding right off the end.
 We raised the ire of the Parkie by trying to take a short cut back up the slide rather than using the stairs, trying to wrap the chains of the swing around the top crossbar or getting the "witch's hat" rocking back and forth rather than going around.

-Then, when I was older, my Dad brought me to the park to learn how to play bowls.
+The other end of the park, separated by a fence that ran the width of the park, catered for an older generation because it featured two bowling greens.
+One of the greens was converted later on into a putting green.
+When I was older, my Dad brought me to the park to learn how to play bowls.
 I can still smell the bowls shed -- that wonderful aroma of oiled woods.
 Then, whilst I was at Ardwick Tech, playing a game of bowls at lunch time became a favourite activity, although on occasion kids fell foul of the attendant for sending off rockets across the green to crash into the gutter and the side boards.